DaleMargel/Web-Survey/Platform/Rendering.md

 - Heresy takes advantage of tagged template literals.
 The only DOM elements that can change are those bits represented by the "holes".
 This lets heresy make the DOM diffing extremely light and blazingly fast without the need for a virtual DOM.

+## The Future
+Frameworks were invented to work around the limitations of older web browsers.
+With the capabilities of modern web, many have questioned whether we still need frameworks at all.

+React, Angular, Vue are all frameworks that in some way are solving yesterday's problems.
+They assist in creating proprietary components and must transform the code to do this.

+Polymer and Heresy are libraries and technically superior.
+They create components that are native to the web browser.
+The code does not need to be transformed.
+The library is only there to automate some of the boilerplate work and is not always needed.

+Which approact wins?
+React, Angular, Vue has huge momentum and a lot of support / tooling.
+People test to stick with what they find familiar.
+My guess is that the React group will stay more popular for years to come.

-## Weapon Choice
+## Weapon of Choice
 - React - If you want a conventional development experience.
-- Heresy (or siblings) - If you want to walk on the wild side.
+- Heresy (or sibling) - If you want to walk on the wild side.
 - Preact+HTM - if you want a compromise between the two.

 I choose Preact+HTM in order to have a lightweight environment that can (in theory) leverage many of the tools built for React.
 I also plan on giving Heresy (or sibling) another try once I have sorted out which one(s) to use.